-The company typically is not required to provide counsel to employees during internal investigations, and witnesses often are not represented during internal investigations.
+- The company typically is not required to provide counsel to employees during internal investigations, and witnesses often are not represented during internal investigations.
 This is particularly true when the investigation is being conducted by company employees (internal audit, compliance, corporate security, investigations or legal department).
 It also is often the case when outside counsel is asking the questions.
-The company should be prepared, however, for employees to inquire about the need for their own counsel as part of any investigation plan.

-- · Counsel representing the company or a board committee in the investigation typically cannot advise witnesses as to whether they need their own lawyers, even if the witnesses request that advice. - One potential benefit of a witness having counsel is that it can give the employee the opportunity to think through the conduct at issue in the investigation and to deliver information more precisely during the interview. - When they decide to make counsel available to employees, companies sometimes engage "pool counsel" who would be available to represent multiple employees during the internal investigation in an economical and efficient manner while also appropriately protecting the employees.
+The company should be prepared, however, for employees to inquire about the need for their own counsel as part of any investigation plan. - Counsel representing the company or a board committee in the investigation typically cannot advise witnesses as to whether they need their own lawyers, even if the witnesses request that advice. - One potential benefit of a witness having counsel is that it can give the employee the opportunity to think through the conduct at issue in the investigation and to deliver information more precisely during the interview. - When the company decides to make counsel available to employees, companies sometimes engage "pool counsel" who would be available to represent multiple employees during the internal investigation in an economical and efficient manner while also appropriately protecting the employees.
 Pool counsel must ensure that they can ethically conduct a joint representation without encountering insurmountable conflicts of interest or revealing confidential information.

-Pool counsel arrangements usually are set up so that the company pays the bills, but the attorney-client privilege would be between the employees and pool counsel and would not include the company.
+- Pool counsel arrangements usually are set up so that the company pays the bills, but the attorney-client privilege would be between the employees and pool counsel and would not include the company.
 Pool counsel may share information with the company, as appropriate, under a common interest understanding between the employees and the company. - Senior officers may request counsel of their own, and the company often honors this request even if a short delay occurs while the officer selects an attorney.
 Legal departments and outside counsel may have recommendations tailored to the specific subject matter, potential government interest or other factors.
-It is often useful to select counsel that both has the necessary experience and can work collaboratively with the company's own counsel. - Officers and employees likely will want the company to any privilege simply because it is shared in a common pay the bills for their individual counsel.
-Whether the interest communication, and parties are free to use such company is obligated to do so often turns on provisions non-privileged, factual information or documents in in employment agreements, corporate governance connection with any litigation, internal investigations or documents such as bylaws and charters, and relevant compliance efforts without express consent of the other state law.
-The company often "indemnifies" officers, which usually entails reimbursing fees at the end of a vigilant about agreeing to limits a JDA imposes on the process once it is determined that the officer is entitled to indemnification (e.g., they acted in good faith) and a risk of learning facts through the common defense that also making "advance" indemnification payments along cannot be disclosed under a JDA. the way so the officer does not bear the legal fees out of pocket.
-The company typically requires officers to sign an "undertaking" in which they agree to repay any advanced amounts if it is determined that the officer is not entitled to indemnification.

-- The cost of legal fees and expenses may be covered by director and officer insurance, although coverage is less likely if no litigation has been filed.
+It is often useful to select counsel that both has the necessary experience and can work collaboratively with the company's own counsel. - Officers and employees likely will want the company to pay the bills for their individual counsel.
+Whether the company is obligated to do so often turns on provisions in employment agreements, corporate governance documents such as bylaws and charters, and relevant state law.
+The company often "indemnifies" officers, which usually entails reimbursing fees at the end of a process once it is determined that the officer is entitled to indemnification (e.g., they acted in good faith) and also making "advance" indemnification payments along the way so the officer does not bear the legal fees out of pocket.
+The company typically requires officers to sign an "undertaking" in which they agree to repay any advanced amounts if it is determined that the officer is not entitled to indemnification. - The cost of legal fees and expenses may be covered by director and officer insurance, although coverage is less likely if no litigation has been filed.
 Determinations about whether coverage exists and the extent of any coverage will be governed by the policy and direct negotiations with the insurance carriers. - When the company is subject to a government investigation, but not active litigation, it will be further necessary to review the specific terms of applicable policies to determine whether coverage exists. - Sometimes, witnesses want to bring their own individual counsel to the internal investigation interview.
 There generally is no requirement to allow this.
 The company typically evaluates whether to proceed with interviews with individual counsel based on the relevant circumstances at the time.